willydlw/teaching-examples/sorting/InsertionSort.md

 Insertion sort is a sorting algorithm that places an unsorted element at its suitable place in each iteration.

+The algorithm uses an incremental method: for each array element A[i], insert it into its proper place in the subarray A[1:i], having already sorted the subarray A[1: i-1].

 ## Example

 Assume we want to sort the following array in increasing order.